SB 1295: Electrical corporations: distributed energy storage systems and nonwire alternatives.

 Enacted

-Because certain provisions of this bill would be part of the act, and a violation of a commission PUC action implementing the bills requirements would be a crime, this bill would impose a state-mandated local program.
+Because certain the provisions of this bill would be part of the act, and a violation of a PUC commission action implementing the bills requirements would be a crime, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.